LouD82/korean-meal-planner/docs/next-step.md

 # Next Step

-Set up the initial project structure using Vite with React and TypeScript.
+Create the recipe data JSON file based on the researched Korean recipes.
 This task involves:

-1. Initialize a new Vite project with React and TypeScript
+1. Create a JSON file in the `/public/data/` directory to store recipe data
-2. Configure the basic project structure with appropriate folders for components, types, and assets
+2. Convert the researched recipes (Kimbap, Ground Beef Bulgogi, Bibimbap, and Doenjang Jjigae) into JSON format following the TypeScript type definitions established in `src/types/recipe.ts`
-3. Update the README.md with project setup and development instructions
+3. Include all recipe details such as ingredients, steps, and batch cooking instructions

-This step will establish the foundation for the Korean Meal Planner application, creating the environment where we'll implement the meal planning features and incorporate the researched recipes.
+This step will provide the necessary data structure for rendering recipe components and implementing the meal planning functionality in future steps.
+Having real recipe data will allow us to build and test components with actual content instead of placeholders.